 This advanced placement course includes a study of rhetoric and composition.
 Students will develop skills in critical reading and analysis, writing, speaking and listening.
 Research activities and a speech unit are included.
 This course prepares students to take the Language and Composition AP exam.
 Enrolled students are expected to take the AP exam.
 Class requirements include summer reading and/or projects.
-This course is aligned to ENG 101/102 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.

-CREDIT: 1 PREREQUISITE: English Language Arts 3-4 H or Placement Criteria
+CREDIT: 1 PREREQUISITE: Language Arts 3-4 H/Instructor Approval